TinuCH1976/link-library/readme.txt

 1. Download the plugin
 1. Upload link-library.php to the /wp-content/plugins/ directory
 1. Activate the plugin in the Wordpress Admin

-1. Configure the desired output in the Link Library plugin configuration page.
+To get a basic Link Library list showing on one of your Wordpress pages:<br/>
-1. In the Wordpress Admin, create a new page containing the following codes, where # should be replaced by the Settings Set number:<br/>
+1. In the Wordpress Admin, create a new page and type the following text, where # should be replaced by the Settings Set number:<br/>
+   [link-library settings=#]

+1. To add a list of categories to jump to a certain point in the list, add the following text to your page:<br/>
    [link-library-cats settings=#]<br/>
-   [link-library settings = #]

-To override the settings specified inside of the plugin settings page, the two commands can be called with options.
-Here is the syntax to call these options:

-[link-library-cats categorylistoverride="28"]

-Overrides the list of categories to be displayed in the category list

-[link-library-cats excludecategoryoverride="28"]

-Overrides the list of categories to be excluded in the category list

-[link-library categorylistoverride="28"]

-Overrides the list of categories to be displayed in the link list

-[link-library excludecategoryoverride="28"]

-Overrides the list of categories to be excluded in the link list

-[link-library notesoverride=0]

-Set to 0 or 1 to display or not display link notes

-[link-library descoverride=0]

-Set to 0 or 1 to display or not display link descriptions

-[link-library rssoverride=0]

-Set to 0 or 1 to display or not display rss information

-[link-library tableoverride=0]

-Set to 0 or 1 to display links in an unordered list or a table.

-For legacy users, please see the Other Notes section for usage information.
+1. To add a search box to your Link Library list, add the following text to your page:<br/>
+   [link-library-search]

+Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 2.5 =
+* Redesigned administration panel
+* Moved configuration settings under Settings section in Wordpress admin
+* Added new ability to display search box and highlight keywords in results
+* Added new ability to limit number of results per page and add links to navigate between pages

 = 2.3.3 =
 * Fixed bug with AJAX mode to display one category at a time